Steve Toth: 2018 Texas House campaign

 On May 31, 2017, Toth announced that he would be running for his old Texas House seat, District 15, since the incumbent, Mark Keough, announced he would not be running for re-election but instead run for Montgomery County Judge.
 Toth's opponent in the Republican primary was Mary "Jackie" Waters of The Woodlands.
 Toth stated that he wanted to reduce property taxes for homeowners by implementing an acquisition-based appraisal system.
 A taxpayer's home value would be set upon the purchase price, regardless of how long the taxpayer lives in the house.
 Toth wants to encourage the San Jacinto River Authority ("SJRA") to work on the flood control aspects of its mission statement, instead of keeping Lake Conroe at full capacity for recreational purposes.
 He has also advocated for the directors of the SJRA board to be elected positions and for the directors to have a civil engineering background, to encourage effective floodplain models.

 On March 6, 2018, Toth won the Republican nomination for Texas House District 15 over Waters by 78% to 21%.
 Toth received the largest vote margin of any candidate in Montgomery County, defeating Waters by 58% of the vote, a three to one margin.

 In the November 2018 general election, Toth faced Democrat Lorena Perez McGill of The Woodlands.
 Toth indicated that in the general election against McGill he would be focusing on lowering property taxes, passing tax reform, and raising teacher salaries.
-From July through September 30, 2018, Toth raised $65,756, spent $7,026 and had $56,896 on hand.
-For the period from September 28 to October 27, 2018, Toth raised $24,279, spent $30,722, and had $51,629 on hand.
 On Election Day, Toth defeated McGill 67% to 33%, a two to one margin.